Cloud-Foundations/Dominator/cmd/hyper-control/README.md

 physical machines.
-This requires that information about machines and subnets is recorded in the topology (usually in Git), which is obtained from the [Fleet Manager](../fleet-manager/README.md). *Hypervisors* may be installed by PXE booting an installer, booting from a custom ISO image or installing over a running system.
-Please read the
-[Machine Birthing design document](../../design-docs/MachineBirthing/README.md) which describes the principles of installing physical machines.
+This requires that information about machines and subnets is recorded in the topology (usually in Git), which is obtained from the [Fleet Manager](../fleet-manager/README.md). *Hypervisors* may be installed by PXE booting an [installer](../installer/README.md), booting from a custom ISO image or installing over a running system.
+Please read the [Machine Birthing design document](../../design-docs/MachineBirthing/README.md) which describes the principles of installing physical machines.

 ### Network (PXE) Installation
 This is the most common method of installing.
 If there is at least one working Hypervisor on the same subnet, you can PXE (network) boot.
-The *hyper-control* tool is used to automatically select a *Hypervisor* to configure as a PXE server (it creates a temporary DHCP lease and will serve configuration files via TFTP).
+The *hyper-control* tool is used to automatically select a *[Hypervisor](../hypervisor/README.md)* to configure as a PXE server (it creates a temporary DHCP lease and will serve configuration files via TFTP).

 The following options must be provided:
-- `fleetManagerHostname`
+- `-fleetManagerHostname`
-- `imageServerHostname`
+- `-imageServerHostname`
-- `installerImageStream`
+- `-installerImageStream`

 You may want to increase the `-netbootTimeout` option if the machine takes a long time to boot.
 Run the following command: